Truck Accident Injuries are Prevented By Ban on Cell Phones

 Get Fully Compensated for Your Truck Accident Injuries

-As Portland truck injury attorneys, DuBois Law Group has seen the financial and physical devastation that a truck accident can have on victims.
+As Portland truck accident attorneys, DuBois Law Group has seen the financial and physical devastation that a truck accident can have on victims.
 Just in 2011 (the most recent Oregon statistics available), the Oregon Department of Transportation reported that 1,020 truck crashes occurred that involved fatalities, injuries, and disabling damage to a vehicle.
 Of those 1,020 crashes, 471 were determined to be the fault of the truck—440 the fault of the truck driver.
 That’s a lot of trucking accidents.

 If you or a loved one has been injured in a truck accident that wasn’t your fault, remember that you do have rights.
 You have the right to be compensated for your injuries (medical expenses, lost wages, ongoing therapies, etc.) and in certain instances for pain and suffering as well as psychological damages.
 Injuries from accidents with trucks are often serious and require years, if not a lifetime, of medical care.